The emperor has no clothes

 In a recent “Business Review” article, more than half the people would exit their organisation, if they could.

 In other words, if able to find similar work and pay.
 If true, it would be sad indictment on quality of executive leadership.
 It is well known, people don’t leave the organisation, they leave their manager.

 As “lead dog on the sled” they set pace and rhythm.

-If more than half want to leave what does that say about inclusiveness, employee engagement, commitment; or flip-side missing discretionary effort, absenteeism, expense of re-work, lost opportunity, limited growth and renewal?
+If more than half want to leave, what does that say about inclusiveness, employee engagement, commitment; or the flip-side, missing discretionary effort, absenteeism, expense of re-work, lost opportunity, limited growth and renewal?

-Might explain why work for “half” has lost attraction now dutiful, pressured, faster is slower, efficiency and productivity declining with a tired < sigh > of resignation heard exhaling down workplace corridors.
-People are disillusioned; working for individuals who simply can’t lead (or don’t know how).
+Might explain why work for “half” has lost attraction, now dutiful, pressured, faster is slower, efficiency and productivity declining, with a tired < sigh > of resignation, heard exhaling down workplace corridors.
+People are disillusioned; working for individuals who don’t lead (or, don’t know how).

 Are our key people growing (as individuals) and, taking care of others around them or, have they stalled?
 Am I growing?